Sequential Choices, Option Values, and the Returns to Education: Data and Implementation

 \paragraph{Ability} An important measure we exploit in our analysis to capture observational heterogeneity is an IQ test score accessed from the Norwegian Armed Forces.
 In Norway, military service was compulsory for all able males in the birth cohorts we study.
 Before each male entered the service, his medical and psychological suitability was assessed.
 Most eligible Norwegian males in our sample took this test around their 18$^{th}$ birthday.
 The IQ test score is a composite unweighted mean from three speeded tests-{}-arithmetics, word similarities, and figures (\cite{Sundet.2004}).
 The score is reported in stanine (standard nine) units, a method of standardizing raw scores into a 9-point standard scale with a normal distribution, a mean of 5.8, and a standard deviation of 1.7.
 This score is strongly related to individuals' actual completed education, with a correlation of around 0.5 with years of schooling in our analytical sample.

-\paragraph{Descriptive Statistics} Figure \ref{fig:Desc-Stats} provides descriptive statistics for key variables in our dataset.
+\paragraph{Descriptives} Figure \ref{fig:Desc-Stats} presents key variables in our dataset.
 In each panel, we categorize individuals as either low (scores 1-4), medium (scores 5-6) or high (scores 7-9) ability.
 Panel (a) shows the distributions of final years of education, where we find clear associations between education and ability.
-Panel (b) shows the fraction of individuals enrolled in education at each age.
+Panel (b) shows the fraction of individuals enrolled in education by age.
 Individuals are more likely to attend education during the early part of their life-cycle, with gradual declines in the enrollment rate up to age 30, and virtually no enrollment beyond age 33.
 Next, in panels (c)-(d), we consider the conditional exit and re-enrollment rates, focusing on the earlier part of the life-cycle.
 The exit rate is substantially higher among low- and medium-ability individuals, while high-ability individuals have consistently higher re-enollment.
-Panel (e) illustrates the choices of academic and vocational tracks in middle and high school, reflecting clear ability-related differences in track choices. \\

-Next, panel (f) in Figure \ref{fig:Desc-Stats} shows the work-participation rates by ability.
+Panel (e) illustrates the choices of academic and vocational tracks in middle and high school, reflecting clear ability-related differences in track choices.
+Next, panel (f) shows employment rates by ability.
 While low-ability individuals reach an employment rate of 96 percent already at age 20, high- and medium-ability individuals gradually increase their employment rates until age 30.
 Beyond age 30, the employment rates remain relatively stable across all groups, though low-ability have earlier labor market exits.
 Panels (g)-(h) show age-specific means and standard deviations of annual earnings (in 1000s, 2015-Norwegian Kroner) conditional on working, respectively, by ability.
 The age-earnings profiles are increasing for all ability groups up to age 45, aside from a temporary drop in earnings at ages 19/20 due to military service.
-Standard deviations of earnings are quite stable in the earlier parts of the life-cycle and relatively similar across ability groups, while there is a large increase after age 35, especially among high-ability individuals. \\
+Earnings dispersion is stable in the earlier parts of the life-cycle and relatively similar across ability groups, but increases sharply after age 35.